cosmos/cosmos-sdk/docs/building-modules/msg-services.md

     )
 ```

-These `events` are relayed back to the underlying consensus engine and can be used by service providers to implement services around the application.
-Click [here](../core/events.md) to learn more about `events`.
+These events are relayed back to the underlying consensus engine and can be used by service providers to implement services around the application.
+Click [here](../core/events.md) to learn more about events.

 The invoked `msgServer` method returns a `proto.Message` response and an `error`.
 These return values are then wrapped into an `*sdk.Result` or an `error` using `sdk.WrapServiceResult(ctx sdk.Context, res proto.Message, err error)`: